 Let us not take a moment out of this, and let us get started with the basics of what AWS Reserved Instances have to offer us and also let us take each individual part and understand it in a better manner.
 Let us get going then!

-Amazon Web Services (AWS) provides Reserved Instances for customers to use them for varied number of tailor made requirements.
-In this regard, Amazon’s EC2 Reserved Instances are provided on an hourly rate and also at the same time with an optional reservation of capacity for the available EC2 instances.
-Billing from the EC2 reserved instances are applied with the reserved instances discounted rates only when the attributes of the AWS EC2 instance usage matches that of the attributes of any of the active reserved instances.
+Amazon Web Services (AWS) provides Reserved Instances for customers to use for a varied number of tailor-made requirements.
+In this regard, Amazon’s EC2 Reserved Instances are provided at an hourly rate and also at the same time with an optional reservation of capacity for the available EC2 instances.
+Billing from the EC2 reserved instances is applied with the reserved instances discounted rates only when the attributes of the AWS EC2 instance usage match that of the attributes of any of the active reserved instances.

 The way reserved instances work within the AWS EC2 ecosystem can be considered beneficial to the customers over the traditional on-demand instance pricing.
 This is achieved because of the fact that the reserved instances are not actually physical instances but they are just a billing discount that gets applied on your on-demand instances available in your account.
 The only way that this can be achieved is that the on-demand instances must match a specific set of attributes in order to reap benefits from the billing discount.

 In the above-mentioned scenario, it is that you are running an on-demand instance (type T2, to be very precise) in your account and for which you will have to shell out paying on-demand prices.
 If you would have purchased a reserved instance that matches the business requirement where you were running your existing instance, the billing benefit will be applied to the pricing immediately.
 Based on your requirements, if you will and wish to purchase a reserved instance for a C4 instance – meaning that you do not have any instances running in your account matching these attributes of reserved instances.
 In the next step, you would launch an instance that matches your attributes of the C4 reserved instance then the billing benefit would immediately be applied to it.